-\textbf{Image-to-image translation for segmentation.} By translating from sick to healthy images, \cite{baumgartner2017visual} trains a network to localize Alzheimer's derived brain morphological changes using the output residual.
-Bidirectional translation is used in \cite{andermatt2018pathology} further proposes a multi-modal variant of CycleGAN \cite{zhu2017unpaired} to translate in both directions, applied to brain MR images with cancer.
-Sick images that are translated to healthy images are translated back to the original sick image via a residual inpainting of the lesions.
+\textbf{Semi-supervised segmentation.} By translating from diseased to healthy images, \cite{baumgartner2017visual} trains a network to localize Alzheimer's derived brain morphological changes using the output residual.
+Bidirectional translation is used in \cite{andermatt2018pathology} via a multi-modal variant of CycleGAN \cite{zhu2017unpaired} applied to brain MRI with presence of tumors.
+Diseased images that are translated to healthy images are reverted back to the original image space via a residual inpainting of the lesions.
 Lesions are localized and segmented by predicting a minimal region to which to apply inpainting.
-Segmentation is unsupervised, with a prior that minimizes the inpainting region.
+Segmentation is unsupervised, while using a prior term minimizing the inpainting region.
 However it has been tested on a single dataset with no comparison to other unsupervised methods, and has not been extended to a weakly- or semi-supervised setting.
-Our work differs in that we develop a semi-supervised architecture that uses fewer parameters by reusing mappings, we skip information from the encoder to decoders, we propose a decoder that is trained with both translation and segmentation objectives, and we validate the method on multiple tasks.
+Our work differs in that we propose a semi-supervised architecture that uses fewer parameters by reusing mappings, skipping information from the encoder to decoders, and proposing a decoder that is trained with both translation and segmentation objectives, where we validate the method on multiple tasks.

-A semi-supervised segmentation method for medical images was proposed by \cite{zhang2017deep}, where a discriminator learns a segmentation error signal on the annotated dataset which can be applied on unannotated data.
+A semi-supervised segmentation method for medical images was proposed in \cite{zhang2017deep}, where a discriminator learns, on the annotated dataset, a segmentation corrector that can be used with unannotated data.
 This method may be limited in how well it could scale with the proportion of unannotated data since the discriminator's behaviour may not generalize well beyond the annotated dataset on which it is trained.
 Because this method can be applied to the output of any segmentation model, we consider it complementary to our proposed method.
 Similarly, the mean teacher method was adapted for segmentation \cite{perone2018deep}.
 In this formulation, the teacher network is an exponential moving average of weights from the student network and the student network seeks to learn to segment (supervised) and to be consistent with the teacher network’s predictions (unsupervised).
 As before, the reliability of the teacher may depend on the size of the training set.

 \textbf{Adversarial learning.} Image to image translation is most prominently done with the CycleGAN \cite{zhu2017unpaired}, which performs bidirectional translation between two domains.
 UNIT \cite{liu2017unsupervised} proposed a similar approach but with a common latent space, shared by both domains, from which latent codes could be sampled.
 Augmented CycleGAN \cite{almahairi2018augmented} and Multimodal UNIT \cite{huang2018multimodal} respectively extended both methods from one-to-one mappings to many-to-many.